Updated May 3, 2018

-From 1960 to 1994, the BMRC housed a nuclear reactor used in medical research but it has not been used for this research for 20 years.
+From 1960 to 1994, the BMRC housed a nuclear reactor in medical research.
+The building, on the South Campus, had not been used for this research since 1994.
 All nuclear fuel and loose radioactive waste was removed from the building in 2005.
-Since then, the building has undergone the final phases of “decommissioning,” which included the removal and transport of contaminated materials from the building and site to appropriate disposal facilities outside of New York State.
+In 2014, the building underwent the final phases of “decommissioning,” which included the safe demolition, removal and transport of contaminated materials from the building and site to appropriate disposal facilities outside of New York State.
 The site was restored to a greenfield for unrestricted re-use.

 For more information on the NRC’s decommissioning process, go to http://www.nrc.gov.